Tasks

 Now let's create a new Multistep question.
 You can use the Testbench if you have no access to an Algebrakit-enabled content management system.

-Selecting the Multistep question type Figure: Selecting the Multistep question type.
+There are two available Multistep editors.
+Select the simple editor.
+Selecting the Multistep question type Left: Selecting the Multistep question type.
+Right: Setting task "Simplify x(x1)+xx(x-1)+x"

 Previewing an exercise Figure: Previewing our exercise.

 The preview shows an interactive question on the left.
-You can answer the question step by step and request hints like a student would.
+You can answer the question step by step, and request hints as a student would.
 The worked solution on the right shows how Algebrakit solves the problem.
 Click to expand the steps.

 Note